-EatOrToss founding editor Rachael Jackson is available for speaking engagements, workshops and tabling at events.
+EatOrToss Founding Editor Rachael Jackson is available for speaking engagements, workshops, panels and webinars.
 She’s experienced with audiences ranging from office workers to grad students to girl scouts.
+EatOrToss presentations work well in both virtual and in-person formats.

 Speaking for adult groups: